-4.2 Details of the Registered Manager
+4.2 Details of the Care Home Manager

-The Registered Manager of Ty Felin is Claire Brown.
-Claire has been with the organisation since March 2009 and has extensive knowledge in regards working within the childcare sector.
-She is fully embedded in the organisations philosophy and this is reflected within her working practice.
-Claire holds the qualification of Level 5 Diploma in Leadership for Health & Social Care Services (Children & Young People Residential Management).
+The Care Home Manager of Ty Felin is Guy Bingham.
+Guy has been with the organisation since October 2011 and has extensive knowledge in regards working within the childcare sector.
+He is fully embedded in the organisations philosophy and this is reflected within his working practice.
+Guy holds the qualification of Level 5 Diploma in Leadership for Health & Social Care Services (Children & Young People Residential Management).
+Guy is registered as a manager with Social Care Wales.